azsk/DevOpsKit-docs/03-Security-In-CICD/Readme.md

 > **Note:** For Non-Hosted agent, it is always recommended to check if latest AzSK module is present on your machine before marking 'Do not auto-update AzSK' CheckBox as checked, since scan should always use latest AzSK module.
 > **Note:** You will need to keep the above checkbox unchecked if you are running the AzSK_SVTs task on any release agent for the first time OR you are running the task on Hosted VS2017 agent OR if non-hosted agent is already running on latest version.

+#### Why AzSK_SVTs task in my release pipeline has suddenly started failing 'Verify'/'Manual'/'Remediate'/'Exception' controls.
+ All the control statuses other than passed would be treated as 'Failed' in the AzSK_SVT Task(going forward from AzSK_SVTs version 3.0.3).
+To treat control statuses other than 'Failed' as 'Passed' you can use 'TreatAsPassed' variable.
+Refer this [link](Readme.md#advanced-cicd-scanning-capabilities)

 [Back to top...](Readme.md#contents)

 # Security Verification Tests (SVTs) in Jenkins pipeline (Preview)